AbdillahiAwo/LLM-Predicting-Diagnosis/README.md

 This evaluation approach follows the recommendations in Evaluation and mitigation of the limitations of large language models in clinical decision-making (2024), which highlights that category-level scoring and semantic similarity checks can better reflect real-world medical utility.

+### Training
+* Install required packages within notebook
+* Use the provided pipelines to create, prepare, and train or fine-tune the dataset

+### How to Reproduce Results
+* Clone the repository
+* Install Libraries
+* Ensure dataset is prepared
+* Run the evaluation script

 ### Conclusions

 * The 12.5% gap between the two metrics shows that while exact matches are limited, the LLM frequently predicted the correct diagnostic domain, which still has clinical relevance.
+* Many incorrect predictions were still clinically plausible, aligning with literature showing LLMs excel at narrowing differentials but struggle with final confirmation.
+* Improving performance may require integrating structured clinical data and using Top-k accuracy evaluation for a fuller assessment.

 ### Future Work
 * Evaluate more cases to improve statistical robustness.
 * Incorporate Top-k accuracy to credit correct answers within the model’s top few guesses.
 * Use retrieval-augmented generation (RAG) to improve grounding and reduce hallucinations.